sfu-bigdata/bd-glossary/Glossary.md

 _JavaScript Object Notation_ is a human-readable file format that stores [structured](#structured-data) data as attribute-value pairs.
 JSON is a language-independent data format and is a common format for use with web applications,

 #### XML
-_eXtensible Markup Language_ is human-readable file format that stores [structured](#structured-data) data using _tags_, _elements_ and _attributes_.
+_eXtensible Markup Language_ is a human-readable file format that stores [structured](#structured-data) data using _tags_, _elements_ and _attributes_.
 The XML format is commonly used across the Internet.

 #### YAML
-_Yet Another Markup Language_ is a human-readable file format that stores data using indents, hyphens (–) and colon punctuation (:) to impose [structured](#structured-data).
-YAML is a compact format and is commonly used to share configurations, settings and unsophisticated data files.
+_Yet Another Markup Language_ is a human-readable file format that stores data using indents, hyphens (–) and colon punctuation (:) to impose [structure](#structured-data).
+YAML is a compact format commonly used to share configurations, settings and unsophisticated data files.

 ### FLEXIBLE SCHEMA